Young people - health and personal

 For more information on consent to medical treatment, see NHS patients’ rights.

-If you are under 16, or under 19 if in full time education, you are entitled to free prescriptions, dental treatment (including check ups), eye tests, vouchers for glasses and free wigs and fabric supports.
+If you are under 16, or under 19 and in full time education, you are entitled to free eye tests, vouchers for glasses, free wigs and free fabric supports.

-If you are aged 16 or 17 and are not in full time education you are entitled to free dental treatment (including check ups).
+People aged under 26 are entitled to free dental treatment, including check ups.
 You may also qualify for help with other NHS treatment if you are on a low income.

 For more information on NHS charges if a person is on a low income, see Help with health costs.